[?] Subscribe To This Site

 For the left hand the fingering is 5 4 3 2 1 - 3 2 1 ascending, and 1 2 3 - 1 2 3 4 5 descending.
 When playing an F major scale with the left hand, in the ascending direction, cross finger 3 over finger 1.
 When descending pass finger 1 under finger 3.

-The primary chords in the key of F major are F, B flat and C.
+The primary chords in the key of F major are F major, B flat major and C major.

 So you want to learn to play piano?
 Practice makes perfect.
 Keep practicing your scales.